kdaisho/vanilla-typescript/README.md

 Now, irrespective of the route, Live Server will always serve the `index.html` file, ensuring your SPA remains functional on refresh.

 It might be beneficial to configure a custom 404 page for unmatched routes, as this setup bypasses the typical 404 responses, even for nonexistent routes.

+## Problem

+### Challenges in sharing global styles between host and shadow DOMs

+I'm exploring methods to effectively share global styles (like reset.css) between the host and shadow DOMs, without the need to import these styles into each component individually.
+The goal is to maintain the encapsulation of styles within the shadow DOMs, allowing style propagation from the host to the shadow DOM, but not vice versa.